miguelaenlle/GSOC-2025-Generative-AI-for-GI-Motility-Estimation/README.md

 # Leveraging Generative AI to Enhance Cine MRI Motility Estimation

-This GitHub repostiory has been developed under GSoC 2025.
+This GitHub repository has been developed under GSoC 2025.

 Contributor: Miguel Aenlle